Sick Without a Safety Net

 All workers deserve the ability to take time to care for their health and that of their loved ones without sacrificing their economic security.
-And yet, although it comes as a surprise to many, over 33 million workers in the United States lack even a single day of paid sick leave to care for themselves or their loved ones.1
+And yet, although it comes as a surprise to many, approximately 28 million workers in the United States lack even a single day of paid sick leave to care for themselves or their loved ones.1

 Without paid sick leave, countless workers are faced with the impossible choice between their paycheck and their health or the health of their families.
 This gap in worker protections has severe consequences: it increases the spread of infectious disease, prevents workers and their families from accessing health-care, and harms businesses and the overall economy.
 Moreover, access to paid sick leave is deeply inequitable, with BIPOC (Black, Indigenous, and People of Color) workers, low-income workers, women, and LGBTQ individuals disproportionately less likely to be able to take paid time off.

-The COVID-19 pandemic has made abundantly clear the need for universal paid sick leave.
-As the unprecedented outbreak continues to affect the country, many workers remain unable to take time off when they are exposed to COVID-19 and even when they contract the virus.4 In fact, 55% of retail and fast-food workers, many of our front-line and essential workers, do not have access to paid sick leave.5 This not only harms workers, who are unable to take the time to properly isolate or recover, but also their communities and the economy at large.
+After more than three years of the COVID-19 pandemic, the need for universal paid sick leave has become even clearer.
+Despite the unprecedented COVID-19 outbreak, which was compounded this past winter by widespread flu and RSV (respiratory syncytial virus),many workers remain unable to take time off when they or their loved ones are sick.4 In fact, 55% of retail and fast-food workers, many of our front-line and essential workers, do not have access to paid sick leave.5 This not only harms workers, who are unable to take the time to properly isolate or recover, but also their communities and the economy at large.
 One study estimated that temporary access to paid sick leave in 2020—during the height of the pandemic—resulted in 400 fewer cases of COVID-19 per day in states that previously did not guarantee this right.6 The data underscores the need for more enduring paid sick leave protections.

 The time is long past for a federal paid sick leave law, one that will protect workers, their families, and public health.
 A Better Balance has helped to lead the movement to secure paid sick leave for all workers, helping to draft and pass paid sick leave requirements in states and localities throughout the country and advocating for paid sick leave at the federal level.
 Our work helping to draft, pass, and implement these laws reveals two lessons that Congress should heed: